kailash-manasarovar/statement/docs/timeline/2023/september.md

 ### @JackChardwood

 - https://x.com/JackChardwood/status/1704386000493887568 -> Smurf Cat.
-Donnie boy is what I call the engineer I believe Domingo's family have hired to hack me because of the constant references to Donatella and mutant ninja turtles.
+Donnie boy is what I call the engineer I believe Dominic's family have hired to hack me because of the constant references to Donatella and mutant ninja turtles.
 - https://x.com/JackChardwood/status/1703692928298688664 -> I offer the hackers a job.
 - https://x.com/JackChardwood/status/1703854346356560226 -> pheromone sprays in reference to how I felt in class next to the trumpet teacher.
-- https://x.com/JackChardwood/status/1697527520285855934 -> In reference to how mean with money Domingo was.
+- https://x.com/JackChardwood/status/1697527520285855934 -> In reference to how mean with money Dominic was.